Nerdmaster/noid/README.md

     sequential-plus-xor approach, with a random xor, would have been better.
     (Actually, I may just do this for the "random" ordering in this app....)
 - The full spec defines all kinds of operations on noids, which, to me, seem oddly specific.
+I'm okay with the core concept of meaningless identifiers, but the spec ends up defining operations on a database, blending a simple concept with very implementation-specific details.
-The concept is to have IDs without meaning.
-The Perl implementation ends up blending with the spec to give us this insanely full-featured storage and retrieval system... even though databases are already a pretty well-solved problem.
-My go-based service won't have all those database-type features, as it's a huge waste of effort to try and accommodate every use case for opaque IDs.
-A simple micro-service is a lot more useful than something bloated and high-maintenance that tries to be everything to everyone.
-That kind of philosophy is, in my opinion, one reason library technology is so incompatible with what everybody else uses.
+  - My go-based service won't have all those database-type features, as it's a huge waste of effort to try and accommodate every use case for opaque IDs.
+  - As an aside, I think this general "make the spec / tool do everything for every possible use case we can ever imagine" philosophy is exactly why we (libraries) end up being so incompatible with the rest of the world technologically.
 - I'm not sold on needing to prevent transcription errors.
 Removing the letter "L", and having an optional check-digit?
 Waste of thought, unnecessary code complexity.
 Transcription errors will still fail, just less often.
 Better